gumaerc-testorg/11.942-spring-2007/content/pages/readings.md

 Polenske, Karen. _The Technology-Energy-Environmental-Health (TEEH) Chain: A Case Study of Cokemaking_.
 Dordrecht, Netherlands: Springer, 2006, pp. 1-22.
 ISBN: 978-1402034336.

 Polenske, Karen, and Ali Shirvani-Mahdavi.
-"Review of an Emissions Permit Exchange and the Characteristics of the Reclaim NOx Market in Los Angeles."
+"Review of an Emissions Permit Exchange and the Characteristics of the Reclaim NO{{< sub "x" >}} Market in Los Angeles."
 Prepared for the South Coast Air Quality Management District, 2001.

 {{< tdclose >}}